giobarc/GOrGONA/README.md

 # GOrGONA: A Global Optimization (GO) code for NanoAlloys (NA) exploiting Grouping (Gr) Algorhthms
-This version of the code exploits pre-existing codes by integrating them: BHGO (Basin Hopping Global Optimization) for Nano Alloys developed by the group of Prof. Ferrando (see Ref.
-[1]); AugGGO (Augmented Grouping GO ) developed by Dr. Barcaro and Dr. Fortunelli (see Refs.
-[2] and [3]).
+This code is built on two pre-existing codes and synergistically merges them: a GO (Global Optimization) code for Nano Alloys developed by the group of Prof. Ferrando in Genoa (Italy) (see Ref.
+[1]) and the AugGGO (Augmented Grouping GO ) code developed by Dr. Barcaro and Dr. Fortunelli in Pisa (Italy) (see Refs.
+[2] and [3]), where the former is used for structural optimization while the latter is used for homotopic optimization.\
-This file illustrates the basic usage of the code.
+This file illustrates the basic usage of the GOrGONA code.
 Please follow the steps as described. \
-For questions or problems, please contact us at the following mail: giovanni.barcaro@cnr.it
+For questions or problems, please contact us at the following mail: ferrando@fisica.unige.it, giovanni.barcaro@cnr.it, alessandro.fortunelli@cnr.it.

 Preliminary step: download all the files and the folders of the archive.

-Step 0: Go into the folder EAM-INTERNAL and type "make" to compile the program ("Makefile" is editable): this step will create the "bh_v07" executable which will be used as the Basin Hopping tool exploiting Grouping algorithm for the optimization of the chemical ordering.
+Step 0: Go into the folder EAM-INTERNAL and type "make" to compile the program ("Makefile" is editable): this step will create the "bh_v07" executable which will be used as the stochastic algorithm for the optimization of both structure and homotopic degrees of freedom. \
 The code has been tested by using "gfortran" compiler.
-We suggest to use such compiler, as suggested in the following description. \
+We suggest to use such compiler, as in the following description. \
 Once created, copy the "bh_v07" executable to the folder "parallel_unseeded_XxYy" and "parallel_seeded_XxYy".

 Step 1: rename the folders "parallel_unseeded_XxYy" and "parallel_seeded_XxYy" by choosing the couple of metals that you want to investigate.
 For example, Xx=Ag and Yy=Cu.